MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-azure-hosted-auth.md

 ## Default Azure credential

-The `DefaultAzureCredential` is appropriate for most scenarios where the application ultimately runs in the Azure Cloud.
-This is because the `DefaultAzureCredential` combines credentials commonly used to authenticate when deployed, with credentials used to authenticate in a development environment.
+The `DefaultAzureCredential` is appropriate for most scenarios where the application ultimately runs in the Azure Cloud. `DefaultAzureCredential` combines credentials commonly that are used to authenticate when deployed with credentials that are used to authenticate in a development environment.
 The `DefaultAzureCredential` will attempt to authenticate via the following mechanisms in order.

 ![DefaultAzureCredential authentication flow](./media/defaultazurecredential.svg)